 The development team hosted the Debris-Free NC workshop on Feb.
 8. The workshop drew a crowd of 41 people from the host organizations as well as universities, municipalities, businesses, environmental organizations, and state agencies.

 The goal of the workshop was for participants to provide feedback on the current marine debris assessment work and use a collaborative process to develop strategies and actions that may be incorporated into a marine debris reduction plan.

 October 2017: North Carolina Marine Debris Symposium

-Staff from the North Carolina Coastal Federation presented on the development of a statewide marine debris strategy at the 2017 North Carolina Marine Debris Symposium on Oct.
+Staff from the Coastal Federation presented on the development of a statewide marine debris strategy at the 2017 North Carolina Marine Debris Symposium on Oct.
 16 and 17.
-The federation was joined by Gloria Putnam, coastal resources and communities specialist for North Carolina Sea Grant, and Paula Gillikin, site manager for NCNERR, for a stakeholder work session on the development of this plan.
+The federation was joined by Gloria Putnam, coastal resources and communities specialist for N.C.
+Sea Grant, and Paula Gillikin, site manager for NCNERR, for a stakeholder work session on the development of this plan.

-Those who attended the work session included nonprofits, county big sweep coordinators and even waste reduction employees from inland counties.
-During this session, the federation and partners went over a draft of a prepared assessment on the current marine debris reduction activities in the state, what the most prominent threats are and what the draft goals of the plan are.
-They also presented on the results of the marine debris survey.
+Those who attended the work session included nonprofits, county big sweep coordinators, and even waste reduction employees from inland counties.
+During this session, the Federation and partners reviewed a draft assessment of the current marine debris reduction activities in the state, what the most prominent threats are, and what the draft goals of the plan are.
+They also presented the results of the marine debris survey.

 - Debris Free NC: This Facebook page is “the single resource for information about the impacts of marine debris and efforts to minimize debris in NC.”
 The group posts upcoming events related to marine debris, so check back often!